ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 ### Using the Keystone v3 group function

 The version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
 You can use groups to quickly and easily make multiple assignments simultaneously.

-For example, you might have a support team that needs access to every project in your environment.
-Instead of individually adding each member to every project, you can create a group called **Support**, give the group the `_member_` role on all of your projects, and then add all of your support staff to the group.

-Another common use case would be to create a `cloud_admin` group that is given the `cloud_admin` role on every project on the environment.
-This arrangement lets the `cloud_admin` elevate a user’s privileges easily, by temporarily adding them to the `cloud_admin` group.
-It could be used in situations like vacation coverage.
+For more information, you can view the diagram below and use cases here: help-documentation/_keystone/Managing_Users_and_Projects.md

 ![User Management with Groups](http://open.ibmcloud.com/documentation/_images/UserManagementWithGroups.gif)